-InnoMux2 supports multiple dimming modes.
+InnoMux2-EP supports multiple dimming modes, the choice of which depends on whether 1 or 2 dimming pins are available.
 The dimming mode is also configurable.

-Figure 12 provides an overview of the available dimming modes in InnoMux2-EP.
+Figure 18 provides an overview of the available dimming modes in InnoMux2-EP.

 PWM Dimming